 “Explore nature’s way of recycling and learn how worms turn food scraps into soil!”

-Eat Yummy Bugs’ edible-insect environmental education team will be on site providing the most fun bug-based activities for all ages!
+Hopper Foods’ edible-insect environmental education team will be on site providing the most fun bug-based activities for all ages!
 Learning targets will include science, art and agriculture!
-Everything from our Eat-A-Yummy-Bug-Challenge to Build Your Own Cricket Cage, this action-packed table will engage home-schoolers in the “little things”, and will empower learners with terminology, methodology, and call to action!
+This action-packed table will engage home-schoolers in the “little things”, and will empower learners with terminology, methodology and call to action!

 Experience visual examples of how technology is being used now and how it will be a part of students’ futures such as: